 see how to generate good visual ideas

 Human brains were designed to process images, not words.
 Cave paintings appeared in 40,000 BC while the first letters appeared much later in about 1850 BC.

 93% of people said interactive content was effective at educating a buying audience, and interactive content generated conversions more than 70% of time.

 Internet users prefer to explore their interests through clicking, watching, and revisiting.

 Humans remember pictures more accurately than words because the brain encodes visual images more precisely.

 Why good ideas are important

-The average human attention span is now 8 seconds, and people switch between their devices approximately 21 times per hour.
+There's more content available on the web than ever, and people switch between their devices approximately 21 times per hour.